-In the list: With the Partitions List panel, you can view a paginated list view of any layer partitions, including those that can be neither visualized (no rendering plugin) nor decoded (no data schema bundled with the layer).
-Besides, this panel enables you to view partitions from generically partitioned layers.
+In the list: With the Partitions List panel, you can view a paginated list of any layer partitions, including those that can be neither decoded (no data schema bundled with the layer) nor visualized (no rendering plugin, generic partitions).

-To switch to the Map View, in the toolbar, click the button.
-Note that this button is disabled if layer data cannot be visualized.
+To switch between the Map View and the Partitions List, in the toolbar, click either or .
+Note that the button is disabled for those layers whose data cannot be decoded/visualized.

 Depending on the layer type, for every partition in the list, the following information is shown:

-Note that if the partition contains expired data, you cannot download it.
+Note that if a partition contains expired data, you cannot download it.

 Due to performance considerations, the Partitions List panel shows a limited number of partitions - 100,000 for versioned layers and 10,000 for volatile layers.
-Nevertheless, you can still search for any partition by its ID in the layer with no limitation.
+Nevertheless, you can still find any partition by its ID in the layer with no limitation.